Benjamin de Rothschild: Vineyards and farms

 Benjamin de Rothschild inherited the Château Clarke wine estate purchased by his father in 1973.
 He renovated the fermentation room and hired the oenologist Michel Rolland in 1998 to perfect the Château's vines and supervise the family's new vineyard ventures in South Africa and Argentina.

 In 1997, Benjamin de Rothschild initiated a joint venture with Anton Rupert to create the Rupert & Rothschild Vignerons vineyards in South Africa.
 He gathered wine enthusiasts (including Laurent Dassault) to create the wine estate Le Clos de los Siete in Argentina's Uco Valley, producer of the Flechas de los Andes wine.
 In 2003, he acquired the Château des Laurets vineyards in Bordeaux.
 In 2005, he launched Champagne Barons de Rothschild with Baron Éric de Rothschild and Baroness Philippine de Rothschild.
 In 2009, he launched a joint venture with the Spanish winery Vega Sicilia.
 In 2012, he acquired 26 ha of vines in the Marlborough Region of New Zealand to produce the Rimapere wine.
 Benjamin de Rothschild was the largest stakeholder in the Château Lafite Rothschild wine estate.

 The baron and his wife were the owners of La Ferme des 30 Arpents in the countryside outside of Paris, which produces brie de Meaux AOC.

 Personal life

+Benjamin de Rothschild had heroin abuse problems for many years.
 On 23 January 1999, Benjamin de Rothschild married Ariane Langner.
 They had four daughters.
-He was once fined in 1996 for drug possession.
-His full name was Benjamin Edmond Maurice Adolphe Henri Isaac de Rothschild He was an avid car collector who bought Formula 1 Ferraris from the official racing team (he was a member of the "F1 Clienti" program) and also owned a Ferrari California.
-He bought the engine of the crashed Concorde (Air France Flight 4590) and commissioned an artist to turn in into a work of art.
+Ariane de Rothschild is not Jewish and did not convert to Judaism.
+Benjamin was an avid car collector who bought Formula 1 Ferraris from the official racing team (he was a member of the "F1 Clienti" program) and also owned a Ferrari California.
+He bought the engine of the crashed Concorde (Air France Flight 4590) and commissioned an artist to turn it into a work of art.

 His family wealth ranked 22nd on Challenges' 2019 list of French fortunes, 43rd on Bilan's 2019 list of Swiss fortunes, and 1349th on Forbes' 2019 list of world billionaires.
 He was considered one of the richest members of the Rothschild family.
 He was the owner of a hôtel particulier on rue de l'Élysée in Paris.